Life Science stories

 A veterinary degree opens doors: “You are by no means limited”

 Jonna Sørensen Ulrich originally thought she would become a traditional veterinarian and specialise in equine surgery.
 However, during her studies, she changed direction – and today she works in the Life Science industry.
-“A veterinary degree provides an exceptionally broad foundation that can be applied in many different fields,” she says.

 Ask is passionate about clinical research: “We are at a point where we have hopefully seen the bottom”